 - Road rage

 - Impatience with other road users

 - DUI driving

 Crashes and injuries caused by negligent drivers deserve compensation from the truck company’s insurance company.
 Talk to a truck accident lawyer to file a claim.

 Contact a Qualified Truck Accident Lawyer to File a Claim

 You can obtain compensation for the damages if you sustain injuries in a truck accident because of a negligent or unqualified truck driver.
 The settlement includes the cost of medical treatment, lost income, physical rehabilitation, property damage, mental anguish, and emotional pain and suffering.
 A truck accident lawyer can work on your case to aggressively fight for your deserved settlement amount.

 If you’ve been a truck accident victim, don’t suffer alone in silence.
-At Elrod Pope Law Firm, we have knowledgeable and experienced truck accident lawyers that provide legal assistance when you need it most.
+At Elrod Pope Accident & Injury Attorneys, we have knowledgeable and experienced truck accident lawyers that provide legal assistance when you need it most.
 Contact us today to schedule an initial case assessment for the compensation you deserve.